MaryamAljasham/Leaf_Health_Analysis-/README.md

 - Data Description

-We will be using ( big Data Health ) Dataset from kaggle.
+We will be using ( big Data Health ) Dataset from kaggle [here]( https://www.kaggle.com/noordeen/big-city-health-data/code).
 The data contains 8  Column and  13512 Rows

 - Features